Great Smoky Mountains Parkway: Route description

-Leaving Gatlinburg, the parkway passes through the Little Pigeon River Gorge and becomes part of the Foothills Parkway as its spur route, although that roadway has yet to be built in the area (the right of way for it already includes land for a small interchange adjacent to the southern end of the Pigeon Forge city limit).
-This 4.3 mi segment, on a narrow strip of National Park Service (NPS) land, is a four-lane divided highway which runs along both banks of the northward-flowing Little Pigeon River.
-Where the river briefly diverts to the west and back east again, the southbound lanes on the west bank also curve around, while the northbound lanes go through a tunnel.
+Leaving Gatlinburg, the parkway passes through the Little Pigeon River gorge and becomes part of the Foothills Parkway as its spur route, although that roadway has yet to be built in the area (the right of way for it already includes land for a small interchange adjacent to the southern end of the Pigeon Forge city limit).
+This 4.3 mi segment, on a narrow strip of NPS land, is a four-lane divided highway which runs along both banks of the northward-flowing West Prong of the Little Pigeon River.
+Where the river briefly diverts to the west and back east again, the southbound lanes on the west bank also curve around, while the northbound lanes pass through a tunnel.
 The Gatlinburg visitor center is located just before entering the town from the north.
-The Gatlinburg Bypass, part of the Great Smoky Mountains National Park, connects with the parkway to provide a direct access to the National Park.
-All of these parkways are operated as part of the Great Smoky Mountains National Park, unlike other separate National Parkways, with support for design and road construction (including repaving) from the Federal Highway Administration (FHWA) through the Public Lands Transportation Program (PLTP) as in other National Parks.
+The northern terminus of the Gatlinburg Bypass, which is also maintained by the NPS, connects with the parkway at an interchange to provide a direct access to the national park just beyond the city limits of Gatlinburg.
+All of these parkways are operated as part of the Great Smoky Mountains National Park, unlike other separate National Parkways, with support for design and road construction, including repaving, from the Federal Highway Administration (FHWA) through the Public Lands Transportation Program (PLTP) as in other national parks.